kyleoliveiro/scarab-carapace/README.md

 ## Features

 ### Scarab framework
-Carapace imports the the [Scarab utility framework](https://github.com/watchtowerdigital/scarab.git).
-Scarab's functions and mixins are made available with Carapace.
+Carapace is an extension of the [Scarab utility framework](https://github.com/watchtowerdigital/scarab.git).
+Scarab's functions and mixins are compatible with Carapace.

 ### Object-oriented approach
 Designed with an object-oriented approach in mind.
 Carapace kickstarts your projects and helps you write scalable and maintainable stylesheets.